ikhsanrdxp/flutter-basic-first/README.md

 A new Flutter project.

-Here I am starting to learn Flutter:
+Here I am starting to learn Flutter.. .

 Features that are already available:
-1.Firebase
+1. Firebase
 2. Login and register
 3. A simple homepage with a calendar
 4. Simple routing